adityaramesh/banyan/notes/specification.md

 - Nothing special.

+### Inactive to Cancelled

+- Also remove the task from all continuation lists that mention it.

 ### Available to Running

 - The server fulfills a request from a worker to claim a task.